 Erin stared at him.
 For the first time, she began to wonder just exactly what Ryoka had done and said to get Lady Magnolia’s attention.

 Erin turned as Reynold snapped back to even more perfect attention.
-She saw a tall woman dressed in a sombre black dress, as official-looking and impressive as Reynold’s own attire.
+She saw a tall woman dressed in a somber black dress, as official-looking and impressive as Reynold’s own attire.
 She was flanked by two other women, dressed like English maids or…Japanese cosplayers.

 There were frills.
 And even bows.
 And a certain white and black color coordination that struck the eye.
 But the two maids were clearly following their leader, who turned out to be a maid herself.